Neuromuscular Disorders: Treatment and Management in Enfield

 - Amyotrophic lateral sclerosis (or Lou Gehrig’s Disease)

 - Motor Neurone Disease

-Specialist care requirements may vary between different conditions and from person to person, based on their symptoms.
+Specialist care requirements may vary between different conditions and from person to person, based on their unique situation.
 That’s why we define personalised care plans for each individual, whatever their neuromuscular condition may be.

-Our specialist care services for neuromuscular disorders in East Lancashire and Ribble Valley
+Our specialist care services for neuromuscular disorders in Enfield

-Whether you’re looking for homecare for MS patients or homecare for muscular dystrophy, Right at Home East Lancashire and Ribble Valley can help.
-Our specialist homecare services include:
+Whether you’re looking for homecare for MS patients or homecare for muscular dystrophy, Right at Home Enfield can help.
+Amongst our specialist homecare services, we offer:

 - Safety supervision

 We have a team of specialist Carers in Enfield who are able to offer support for people with muscle wasting conditions.

 Our CareGivers are experienced in using a range of specialist equipment that may be needed as part of an MD home care routine.
 Our services also incorporate specialist care plans for multiple sclerosis in-home care, and other common neuromuscular conditions.

 Alongside our specialist neuromuscular disorder care.
 We also offer full time, live-in care, for those who may need extra assistance.
 Respite care available in Enfield also proves invaluable for family carers to take a break from supporting their loved ones